Ben E. King: The Drifters

 In 1958, King (still using his birth name) joined a doo-wop group called the Five Crowns.
 Later that year, the Drifters' manager George Treadwell fired the members of the original Drifters, and replaced them with the members of the Five Crowns.

 King had a string of R&B hits with the group on Atlantic Records.
-He co-wrote and sang lead on the first Atlantic hit by the new version of The Drifters, "There Goes My Baby" (1959).
+He co-wrote and sang lead on the first Atlantic hit by the new version of the Drifters, "There Goes My Baby" (1959).
 King sang lead on a succession of hits by the team of Doc Pomus and Mort Shuman, including "Save the Last Dance for Me", "This Magic Moment", and "I Count the Tears".
 He recorded only 13 songs with the Drifters—two backing other lead singers and 11 lead vocal performances—including an unreleased song called "Temptation" (later redone by Drifters vocalist Johnny Moore).
 The last of the King-led Drifters singles to be released was "Sometimes I Wonder", which was recorded on May 19, 1960, but not issued until June 1962.

-Due to contract disputes with Treadwell in which King and his manager, Lover Patterson, demanded greater compensation, King rarely performed with the Drifters on tour or on television.
+After a year of touring with the Drifters, contract disputes arose with Treadwell, in which King and his manager Lover Patterson demanded greater compensation.
+Treadwell refused, and King was only hired for studio recordings.
 On television, fellow Drifters member Charlie Thomas usually lip-synched the songs that King had recorded with the Drifters.

 Solo career

 In May 1960, King left the Drifters, assuming the stage name Ben E. King in preparation for a solo career.
-Remaining with Atlantic Records on its Atco imprint, King scored his first solo hit with the ballad "Spanish Harlem" (1961).
+Remaining with Atlantic Records on its Atco imprint, his first release, "Show Me the Way"/"Brace Yourself" failed to hit the charts.
+His second effort, "A Help-Each-Other"/"How Often", with Lavern Baker, was not a hit either.
+King’s first charting single was "First Taste of Love".
+It peaked on the US Billboard at number 53, but it became a bigger hit in the UK, charting at number 27.
+His first Top 10 release as a solo artist was "Spanish Harlem" (1961), written by Jerry Leiber and Phil Spector and produced by Leiber and Mike Stoller.
+It peaked on the US pop charts at number 10, and on Billboards R&B chart at number 15.